rieckpil/progmot/content/post/writing-a-book-remotely.md

 Go with the simplest setup and GitHub Pages

-### Automate low hanging verification
+### Automate Low Hanging Verifications

 Use Grammarly,

 Link checker example

-### Come up with a basic rule set for typing
+### Define Rules for Typesetting and Structure

+This would have helped us save some time for the final polishing and is one of the lessons learned.

+Provide a one pager for your authors and some clear definitions on topics like:
-When to use bold
+- when to use *bold*
-When to use an infobox
+- When to use an infobox
-Header structure
+- header structure
-How and which screenshot to take
+- How and which screenshot to take
+- max. number of links on a page

+### Have Fun

+That's one of the most important parts.
+Find people that you enjoy working with and that you can learn from.

+It's a side project, enjoy the experience, learn as much as you can.
+It's your time.

+Don't expect to become rich by writing a book but use this opportunity to establish a brand in your niche or use it as a form of basic credibility.
+I'm pretty sure that co-authoring a eBook weighs more than any basic certification for a topic.

-## About the eBook authors
+## About the eBook Authors 🙋‍♂️

 ### Tom Hombergs